sdw1972/shopping/README.md

 1. Clone project

-update  your database details in .env
+2. update  your database details in .env

-run php artisan migrate
+3. run php artisan migrate

-Run php artisan db:seed
+4. Run php artisan db:seed

+That's it

 Time taken approx 2 1/2 hours due to fact i wasn't happy with the view and I had to stop